Translate

 The diagram here illustrates this structure.

 This “customer journey” has touched several parts of the organisation, and as far as the customer is concerned, it’s all part of the same journey.
 But look at my (very simple) description of how the organisation works: no fewer than five IT systems.
 The chances are that these systems aren’t very well joined up in the back ground, if at all.
 So each part of the organisation sees only a small part of the total customer journey.
-The chances are the organisation doesn’t actually record or measure its work on the basis of the entire journey, so it has no way of knowing how well the entire journey has been serviced.
+The chances are the organisation doesn’t actually record or measure its work on the basis of the entire journey, so it has no way of knowing how well the entire journey has been serviced (for example, what is the end-to-end timescale from the customer's point of view)..

 I’m not saying they aren’t interested in customer service, but because they measure the wrong things, they don’t get the holistic view they need.
 Call centre staff, for example, will be measured on things like how quickly the phone is answered, how many (or few) calls are abandoned.
 Service engineers will be measured on numbers of jobs completed, parts used.
 All these measures are proxies for aspects of customer service, but they can become the focus of the work and actually make people work to the targets and not the customer!
 (For more in this, read the controversial and interesting views of John Seddon, whose systems thinking approach attempts to change this target mad way of working into an holistic customer centred one - you can read more about it by following this link to John Seddon's Vanguard web site).

 So how should organisations change in order to serve their customers better?
 Well one way is to start gathering information about how the customer experiences the organisation: literally, map out the customer journey, and at each touch-point note what the customer’s experience is (and how they feel about it).
 The diagram here shows an example drawn from actual work done on jury service in the UK.
-(It's taken form work on Customer Insight from the Cabinet Office and HMRC - you can download the materials from the Cabinet Office site, using this link).
+(It's taken form work on Customer Insight from the Cabinet Office and HMRC).

 This kind of mapping gives immensely useful information about how the customer experiences the organisation, and where there are “low points” that need to be fixed.
 It’s a tool that can help organisations to start to think about their customers in a more holistic way, and to join up their services internally.
 Used alongside the systems thinking approach, it can form the jump off point for service improvements.
 (Systems thinking being the methodology one would use to do the improvement work).